[Updated on 2018-06-14 to fix typos, add links, clarify some points]

 - Singapore (Mandarin, English, Hokkien, and a few others)

-- Malaysia (lots of diff. languages)
+- Malaysia (Malay, English, and lots of other languages)

 - Philippines (Tagalog, English)

-- southern states of U.S. (English, Spanish)
+- Southern states of U.S. (English, Spanish)

 - India (Urdu and/or Hindi, Tamil, English, and lots of other languages)